Here's How Your Trade Eastman Kodak Company (KODK) Aggressively Right Now

 Current profitability levels for the company are sitting at:

-The net margin for Eastman Kodak Company stands at -52.87.
-The total capital return value is set at -15.25, while invested capital returns managed to touch -140.93.
-Equity return is now at value 40.40, with 3.20 for asset returns.
+The net margin for Eastman Kodak Company stands at +2.09.
+Equity return is now at value 7.60, with 1.30 for asset returns.

-Based on Eastman Kodak Company (KODK), the company’s capital structure generated 29.85 points at debt to equity in total, while total debt to capital is 22.99.
-Total debt to assets is 6.41, with long-term debt to equity ratio resting at 85.71.
-Finally, the long-term debt to capital ratio is 18.97.

-When we switch over and look at the enterprise to sales, we see a ratio of 0.26, with the company’s debt to enterprise value settled at 0.15.
-The receivables turnover for the company is 5.26 and the total asset turnover is 0.77.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 2.12.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 2.61.